putyourlightson/craft-blitz/README.md

 #### `flag`

-A string (without spaces) that will be associated with this page and that can can later be used to refresh flagged cache.
+A flag (string without spaces) that will be associated with this page.
+The “Refresh Flagged Cache” [utility](#refresh-flagged-blitz-cache) or [console command](#console-commands) can be used to invalidate flagged cache.

 #### `expiryDate`

 A [DateTime](http://php.net/manual/en/class.datetime.php) object that will define when the cache should expire.
-The “Refresh Expired Cache” utility or controller action must be triggered to invalidate expired cache.
+The “Refresh Expired Cache” [utility](#refresh-expired-blitz-cache) or [console command](#console-commands) must be used to invalidate expired cache.

 ### Dynamic Content